 - Uvulopalatopharyngoplasty (UPPP), a procedure to remove soft tissue from the airway to keep it from closing

 Seeking Help for Sleep Apnea

 Many individuals who have sleep apnea don’t realize they are awakening in the night when breathing stops.
 If you have chronic snoring, depression, irritability and mood changes, trouble with learning and memory, sexual dysfunction and/or daytime sleepiness, these problems could be caused or exacerbated by sleep apnea.

 Visit the Michigan Head and Neck Institute for diagnosis and mild to moderate sleep apnea treatment and other sleep-related issues.
-Call 586-473-6735 or fill out our online form to schedule a consultation with one of our physicians.
+Call (586) 573-0438 today.